Now more than ever, we need to support the most vulnerable in our communities.

 Starting in April of this year, we are giving 10% of our clothing sales to a community organization focused on women’s issues in the Los Angeles area.
 This year we are supporting A New Way of Life Reentry Project, Haven Hills, 1736 Family Crisis Center and Downtown Women’s Center.

 Learn more about the nonprofit organizations we work with and discover how you can support them further.

 DWC is the only organization in Los Angeles focused exclusively on serving and empowering women experiencing homelessness and formerly homeless women.
 DWC envisions Los Angeles with every woman housed and on a path to personal stability.
 Its mission is to end homelessness for women in greater Los Angeles through housing, wellness, employment, and advocacy.
 Year to date, we have donated $3750 and 350 linen masks to DWC.

 A New Way of Life provides housing, case management, pro bono legal services, advocacy and leadership development for women rebuilding their lives after prison.
-Year to date, we have donated 850 linen masks to ANWOL and will give 10% of our July clothing sales.
+Year to date, we have donated 850 linen masks and $1600 to ANWOL.

 1736 Family Crisis Center gives lifesaving support to victims of domestic violence, runaway and homeless youth, victims of human trafficking, homeless families, homeless and at-risk veterans, unemployed adults and youth, and other low-income community members in need of assistance.
 Men, women, children and families can access life-saving support 24 hours a day through five shelters, five community service centers, various community-based offices and co-locations and five crisis and suicide hotlines.
 Year to date, we have donated $500 and 750 linen face masks to 1736 FCC.